 Every TPMS tool manufacturer releases frequent software updates, that provide new and improved features, content, and capabilities.
 These updates add new vehicle coverage and relearn procedures to the tool.
 Make sure to check for software updates regularly to ensure you can service the latest vehicles.

 To program a new EZ-sensor® follow the “program sensor” menu steps on your tool.
 After selecting the specific vehicle being serviced, Schrader recommends programming the sensor prior to installation to the wheel.
-However, EZ-sensor® can be programmed through the sidewall of the tyre after installation.
+However, EZ-sensor® can be programmed through the sidewall of the tire after installation.
 Once programmed, EZ-sensor® will behave just like an original equipment sensor.

 Another feature to program sensors is to use the Copy-ID function.
 By scanning the originally equipped sensors, users can copy the sensor ID to an EZ-sensor®.
 This step can save time and ensure accuracy during sensor programming.